mack73/azure-alerts-to-teams/README.md

 ## Installation Instructions:
 ### 1. Deploy 'api-connection.json' template.
+Create the API Connection to be used by the Logic App to connect to Teams.
 Required parameter: 'api_connection_username' You will need to include the email address of the account used to authenticate to teams.
 Optional parameter: 'api_connection_name' you can specify the API connection name.
 The default is value is 'teams'

 #### Example deployment using CLI:
     az deployment group create --resource-group teams-alert-prod --parameters api_connection_username=user@contoso.com api_connection_name=teams --template-file api-connection.json